 Just simply looking for an easy way to print and sell apparel?
 Printful is an on-demand printing, fulfillment and shipping tool that can help you sell T-shirts anywhere, be it your own store or another marketplace.

-Fortunately, there are also tools in the market that makes marketing tactics. easier to execute.
-Here’s some of them.
+Fortunately, there are also tools in the market that makes marketing tactics easier to execute.
+Here are some of them.

 Dropbox, Airbnb, Uber, YouFoodz, etc. are some of the largest companies out there that have grown by using a referral program.
 ReferralCandy is the tool that makes setting up a referral program possible (and easy!).
 No tech-savvy needed.